LiquidFun/FSR-Coding-Cup-2023/README.md

 <details>
   <summary>[FREE] Hidden Words (click me!)</summary>

-  * *Preliminary problem idea*: Construct a n x n grid of letters.
-You are given m words, each word should occur exactly once in that grid either horizontally or vertically.
+  * *Preliminary problem idea*: Given a list of words, construct a string of minimal length which contains each given word.
+Much easier variation: words have to appear in order.
+A bit harder: words appear in order, but may be shifted.
-  * *Difficulty*: 5-8/10
+  * *Difficulty*: 2-4/10
   * *Solution idea*:
   * *Missing*: [**problem-text**, **solution1**, **solution2**, **tests**, **validator**, **checker**, **upload**, **solution-slide**]
 </details>